-Several communities in the Pacific Northwest are enabling and encouraging cottage clusters as a way to address missing middle housing opportunity.
-Cottage clusters generally involve taking a relatively large tract of land (e.g. 10,000 square feet), which would ordinarily accommodate a few single-family homes, and instead zone and develop it for several small buildings, adding up to the same size (e.g. six 1,080-square-foot homes).
+Several communities in the Pacific Northwest (including Portland and Bend, Oregon and Shoreline, Washington) are enabling and encouraging cottage clusters as a way to address missing middle housing opportunity.
+Cottage clusters generally involve taking a relatively large tract of land (e.g. 10,000 square feet), which would ordinarily accommodate a few single family homes, and instead zone and develop it for several small buildings, adding up to the same size (e.g. six 1,080-square-foot homes).
 The cottage zoning includes requirements that cottages face a common yard and/or have design elements like deep porches.
 Residents typically share parking and other community facilities.
 This idea of housing type can provide a reasonably-priced housing option while also promoting sustainable living, especially located near transit, bikeways, and other walkable amenities.

-Image source: https://medium.com/@pdx4all/cottage-clusters-portlands-chance-to-build-community-in-a-new-way-7c504c5b260b
+Image source: https://medium.com/@pdx4all/cottage-clusters-portlands-chance-to-build-community-in-a-